redhatci/ansible-collection-redhatci-ocp/roles/acm-sno/README.md

 ## Mirroring configuration

-This role will pull the CA Certificate and registries.conf (if available) from the Hub cluster and affect the new launched clusters.
+In disconnected environments this role will get the CA Certificate and pull-secrets from the Hub cluster and apply them to the spoke clusters.

-- Spoke SNO clusters created by a Hub that is disconnected will inherit the mirroring configs from the Hub cluster.
-- Spoke SNO clusters created by a Hub that is connected will not inherit the mirroring configs from the Hub cluster.

-## Override CA certificate and registries.conf
+## Override the cluster CA certificate

-Pulling the mirroring configs from a cluster can be set by the `hub_disconnected` setting.
+Pulling the mirroring configs from a cluster can be set by the `acm_disconnected` setting.
 Also, the CA and the registry.conf files can be overridden by setting values for `acm_user_bundle` and `acm_user_registry` variables as shown in the example below.

 ## Usage example